-Method 1 utilizes the specified Emergency Vehicle as a routine legal load, considering typical single-lane and multi-lane loading scenarios.
+This method utilizes the specified Emergency Vehicle as a routine legal load, considering typical single-lane and multi-lane loading scenarios.
 Other unrestricted legal loads are not applied as adjacent vehicles using this method.
-Method 1 can be performed using either LRFR or LFR methodologies.
+This method can be performed using either LRFR or LFR methodologies.